Assoc Prof Merle Sowman

 Chapters in Books

 - Scholtens J, Song AM, Stephen J, Garcia Chaves C, Bavinck M and M Sowman.
-Forthcoming.
+2019.
 Chapter 17: Transdisciplinary Engagement to Address Transboundary Challenges for Small-Scale Fishers.
 In: Chuenpagdee R and S Jentoft (Eds).
 Small-Scale Fisheries Governance: Transdisciplinary Analysis and Practices.

 - Sowman M. 2017.
 Turning the tide: Strategies, innovation and transformative learning at the Olifants estuary, South Africa.
 In: Armitage, D. Berkes, F., and Charles, A. (Eds.).
 Governing the Coastal Commons: Communities, Resilience and Transformation.
 Earthscan Routledge, 288p.